Corinne Russell: Film work

 Her film work includes Absolute Beginners as the Giant Typewriter Dancer and a small speaking role in Highlander as the hooker "Candy".
 Russell was chosen to dance in silhouette during the opening credits of the 1983 James Bond film Octopussy.
 She also had a speaking role in the TV movie Harry's Kingdom as the car model "Suzi Lake".
 She had a minor role in Bolero.

 Music video work

 She led other leather-clad women with zippers at the groin region of their suits in the AC/DC music video "You Shook Me All Night Long".
 It was revealed on the VH1 series Pop-up Video that during the shot with the mechanical bull, she accidentally jabbed herself with her spur twice.
-The roadie who came to her aid married her a year later; Angus, one of the band members, gave them a mechanical bull for a wedding present as a joke.
-They later divorced.
+The roadie who came to her aid married her a year later: Angus Young, AC/DC's lead guitarist, gave the couple a mechanical bull for a wedding present as a joke.
+The couple later divorced.